keithjgrant/budget.keithjgrant.com/content/docs/usage/initial-setup.md

 ![Entering current account balances](/images/initial-account-balances.png)

 Notice the accounts total is your bank account balances minus your credit card balances.
-This is how much is available for your first budget allocation.
+This is how much you have available for your first budget allocation.
-Skip ahead to [Step 2](/docs/usage/monthly-rollover#2-allocate-budgets) of monthly rollover to finish setup.
+Skip ahead to [Step 4](/docs/usage/monthly-rollover#4-allocate-a-monthly-budget) of monthly rollover to finish setup.